deacongeorge/adverse-drug-reaction/README.md

 2. The Predictive model which gives the best performance in prediction of fatal drug adverse reaction

 The model pipeline was developed using the following stages of model development
-1. Data Import, Quality control and Dat
+1. Data Import and Quality control
 2. Descriptive statistics
 3. Exploratory data analysis and visualisation
 4. Feature engineering and extraction